ismael-arias/nytpi-sass-utils/README.md

 - **$all-mobile**: `mobile-potrait to desktop`
 	- Upscale the `mobile-portrait` named layout, all the way up to the `shell` breakpoint
 	 - *No media query results when using this*, since we're covering the whole range of breakpoints

-### [Breakpoints, Visualized][7]

-![][image-1]

-This diagram shows all four size classes and the default range of widths for which they are active.
-Representative _breakpoints_ include the four named size classes, plus the two regions “Beyond Desktop” and “Shell” shown beneath the Desktop” size class.

 ### Customizing Size Classes